Hypergraph removal with polynomial bounds: Introduction

 As a related remark, we note that for $k \geq 3$, the analogous problem for the {\em induced} $F$-removal lemma (that is, a characterization of $k$-graphs for which the induced $F$-removal lemma has polynomial bounds) was recently settled in \cite{GT21}, following a nearly-complete characterization given in \cite{AS}.

 Before proceeding, let us recall the notion of a {\em core}, which plays an important role in the proof of Theorem \ref{theomain}.
 Recall that for a pair of $k$-graphs $F_1,F_2$, a homomorphism from $F_1$ to $F_2$ is a map $\varphi : V(F_1) \rightarrow V(F_2)$ such that for every $e \in E(F_1)$ it holds that $\{\varphi(x) : x\in e\} \in E(F_2)$.
-The {\em core} of a $k$-graph $F$ is the smallest (with respect to the number of edges) subgraph of $F$ to which there is a homomorphism from $F$.
-It is not hard to show that the core of $F$ is unique up to isomorphism.
+The {\em core} of a $k$-graph $F$ is the smallest (with respect to the number of vertices) subgraph of $F$ to which there is a homomorphism from $F$.
+It is not hard to show that the core of $F$ is unique up to isomorphism\footnote{Indeed, suppose that $F_1,F_2$ are both cores of $F$.
+Then $F_1$ is homomorphic to $F_2$ (by taking a homomorphism from $F$ to $F_2$ and restrincting it to $V(F_1)$) and similarly $F_2$ is homomorphic to $F_1$.
+Also, by the minimality of a core, both homomorphisms $\varphi : F_1 \rightarrow F_2$ and $\psi : F_2 \rightarrow F_1$ must be surjective.
+Indeed, if e.g.~$\varphi$ is not surjective, then by composing $\varphi$ with a homomorphism from $F$ to $F_1$, we get a homomorphism from $F$ to a proper subgraph of $F_2$, a contradiction.
+So $|V(F_1)| = |V(F_2)|$ and $\varphi,\psi$ are in fact bijections.
+It follows that $F_1,F_2$ are isomorphic.}.
 Also, note that the core of a $k$-graph $F$ is a single edge if and only if $F$ is $k$-partite.
 In particular, if a $k$-graph is not $k$-partite, then neither is its core.
 We say that $F$ is a core if it is the core of itself.

 Alon’s \cite{Alon} approach relies on the fact that the core of every non-bipartite graph has a cycle.
 It is then natural to try and prove Theorem \ref{theomain} by finding analogous sub-structures in the core of every non-$k$-partite $k$-graphs.
 Indeed, this was the approach taken in \cite{AS, KNR}.
 The main novelty in this paper, and what allows us to handle all cases of Theorem \ref{theomain}, is that instead of directly inspecting the $k$-graph $F$, we study the properties of a certain graph associated with $F$.
 More precisely, given a $k$-graph $F=(V,E)$, we consider its {\em $2$-shadow}, which is the graph on the same vertex set $V$ in which $\{u,v\}$ is an edge if and only if $u,v$ belong to some $e \in E$.
 The proof of Theorem \ref{theomain} relies on the two lemmas described \nolinebreak below.